kt946/japanese-quiz-mern-app/README.md

 ## Features

-Sakura Study provides a range of features to help users learn Japanese including:
+Sakura Study provides a range of features to help users study Japanese including:

 - Practice exercises for Hiragana, Katakana, Kanji, vocabulary, and phrases
 - Track progress and compete with other users through leaderboards